Jan 11, 2023

-1-Phase vs 3-Phase Charging: Main Differences
+1-Phase vs 3-Phase EV Charging: Main Differences

 1-Phase vs 3-Phase Charging Process

 What’s happening during charging?
-Electricity flows from the power grid through the charger and into your electric car.
+Electricity flows from the power grid through the EV charger and into your electric car.
 And here, we come to the main distinction between the phases.

 - 1-phase charging: Power flows through a single conductor (wire).
 Max charging power - 7.4 kW (In some countries, single-phase charging is only permitted or possible at lower charging power.